SQLite

 $ althttpd --enable-sab --max-age 1 --page index.html

-That will open the system's browser and run the index page, from which all of the test and demo applications can be accessed.
+That will open the system's browser and visit the index page, from which (almost) all of the test and demo applications can be accessed. (ext/wasm/SQLTester is not listed in that page because it's only of real utility when it's used in conjunction with the proprietary test suite, which most users don't have access to.)

 Note that when serving this app via althttpd, it must be a version from 2022-09-26 or newer so that it recognizes the --enable-sab flag, which causes althttpd to emit two HTTP response headers which are required to enable JavaScript's SharedArrayBuffer and Atomics APIs.
 Those APIs are required in order to enable the OPFS-related features in the apps which use them.